HOW TO EXPERIENCE AUSTIN'S BATS

 Austin's bats are almost all female!
 In early June each bat gives birth to one single baby bat (known as a pup).

-It takes about 5 weeks after birth for the pups to learn to fly and hunt insects on their own.
-In the meantime, the mommy bats nurse their babies and can locate her own pup among the thousands under the bridge.
+It takes about five weeks after birth for the pups to learn to fly and hunt insects on their own.
+In the meantime, the mommy bats nurse their babies and each can locate her own pup among the thousands under the bridge.

-At the end of the season, you can see roughly 1.5 milliom bats ascending into the summer sky.
+At the end of the season, you can see roughly 1.5 million bats ascending into the summer sky.